 Your pet is in good hands.

 The Goodland Pet Hospital offers most pet surgeries your animal may need in our Santa Barbara animal hospital.
-The following are some of the procedures available to you from our vet with over 20 years of experience.
+The following are some of the procedures available to you.

 Pet Dental Surgery

 When you think of pet dentistry, you probably think of such standard veterinary services as checkups and cleanings.
 If the subject of pet surgery comes up during a dental exam, it’s most likely in the context of extracting a diseased tooth.
 But modern veterinary dentistry has actually grown quite sophisticated in its ability to treat a wide range of issues.
 Here at The Goodland Pet Hospital, our Goleta and Santa Barbara veterinarians can provide dental assistance for your pet at lower prices (in most cases) than you could get from a specialty vet clinic.

 While extracting teeth can be the most sensible treatment for a severely damaged tooth or one that threatens the health of neighboring teeth, it certainly isn’t the only answer.
 Some people wouldn’t automatically expect your own dentist to pull any tooth that had a problem.
 Repairing and saving problematic teeth can make it easier for pets to chew their food properly, and it also preserves the bone density in the jaw.
 That’s why we offer such advanced veterinary services as: